smartdevicelink/sdl_evolution/proposals/nnnn-app-services.md

 ##### Activating Service Providers

 Enabling services will be a major UX concern for Core and HMI portions.
-There should exists a set of guidelines to ensure the consumer will understand whats happening and how to change service providers.
+A set of guidelines should exist to ensure the consumer will understand whats happening and how to change service providers.

 1. App service providers may become "Activated" if they are the only service to register.
 2. If multiple app service providers of the same type register and the user has not previously selected an app service provider of that type, the first service to register will be activated by default.
 3. When an app service provider is changed to be the "Activated" service of that type, the user should be notified.
 4. The user should have the ability to select default service types through the IVI system based on records of app services that have connected.
 All selection screens must adhere to driver distraction guidelines per the region in which it is used.
-5. If an app service provider has been selected as default but does register, rule 2 will then be the fallback.
+5. If an app service provider has been selected as default but does not register, rule 2 will then be the fallback.
 6. If an app service consumer wishes to activate a different app service provider than the currently selected app service provider, the HMI must present the user with a notification/choice to allow the new app service provider over the previously selected one.